terascope/file-assets/docs/file_exporter.md

 ### `format`
 Format determines how the data is saved to file, please check the references below for further information on each behavior.

+#### json
+`json` output treats each slice as an array of JSON records.
+It will coerce the object_per_slice to true so that each output object will be a single array that consists of all the records included in the slice.
+Additionally, a line_delimiter is appended to the end of every file.

 #### ldjson

 `ldjson` (line-delimited JSON) format will convert each individual record into JSON and separate each one by whats configured by the `line_delimiter` parameter